dog-girl-juno/Junos-dot-files/README.md

 7) For picom i am using picom-git from the AUR
 8) My alacritty config has been changed slightly and it took a while for me to track down the original file, so i figured i would post it here for others to use.

+# Some of these files are not modified yet, I have to rebuild my system over the course of the next few days.
+So these files are being dumped here so that I can fetch them later on.
+Following that they will be modified and edited.
+Please bear with me, I am in fact, just a silly doggo 󱙵󱙵󱙵